preview for Grocery Shopping for a Healthy Lifestyle

 StockFood//Getty Images

 Cottage cheese is a great source of protein, which can help you feel satiated, says Pankonin.
 When you're trying to lose weight, getting enough protein in your diet can help you stay fuller for longer.
-Cottage cheese is also an excellent keto-friendly food with only three grams of carbs per serving.
+Cottage cheese is also an excellent keto-friendly food with only five grams of carbs per serving.

 Buy it now